jhamman/git_training/README.md

 **Setup a Github Account**

 Github is a hosting service for git repositories.
 Even if you don't use github as your standard remote, I recommend  setting up an account.
 [Sign Up For Github](https://github.com/join)

+If you are a student, you are likely eligible for a free "Micro Plan".
+This gives you five private repositories for 2 years.
+[Apply here.](https://github.com/edu)

 ## Practice
 Our practice will follow the [Github Bootcamp](https://help.github.com/categories/54/articles), with a few modifications.